actyx-contrib/actyx-project-cli/README.md

 ## Init Project

 The installed `axp` tool will create you a monorepo with git, ESLint, and TypeScript.
-In this project you can add your apps with the `axp add <appType>` command.
+In this project, you can add your apps with the `axp add <appType>` command.

 The init step is optional and can you directly create an app with `axp add <appType>`